 10 Jersey Street

 The Soho branch of the NYPL offers outstanding storytimes for babies, toddlers, and preschoolers.
-Little Movers gets babies and their caregivers reading, playing, and grooving on Tuesdays at 10:30am.
+Book Babies gets little ones and their caregivers reading, playing, and grooving on Tuesdays at 10:30am.
 Toddler storytime is offered on Thursdays at 10:30am, and preschoolers can stop by on Wednesdays at 4pm to read, sing, and make a craft to take home.

 Poet's House — Battery Park City